Cleveland Indians New Logo: What Will The Team’s New Uniform Look Like After Removal Of Chief Wahoo?

 — HuffPost (@HuffPost) January 29, 2018

-The Cleveland Indians new logo will be a welcome change to many advocacy groups.
+The Cleveland Indians’ new logo will be a welcome change for many advocacy groups.
 As ESPN reported, groups of Native Americans have protested outside the Cleveland stadium before the home opener each year in opposition to the Chief Wahoo logo.
 The team had already removed the Chief Wahoo logo from outside Progressive Field in Cleveland, but the logo will remain on jersey sleeves and hats throughout the 2018 season before it is phased out.

 Cleveland Indians to remove racially insensitive Chief Wahoo logo in 2019 https://t.co/fMW2b5Pegi pic.twitter.com/fe9JFFSpld